Use your imagination in fine art photography

 If you want to have an insight into my workflow and fine art philosophy you can watch the extended DxO Webinar “Explore Architectural Photography with Julia Anna Gospodarou”, where I show how to create black and white fine art architectural photography, that I presented live recently in my quality of DxO Image Master.

-Also have a look at my Black and White Fine Art Tutorial for the image Fluid Time V that you can find on my YouTube channel.
-I’m preparing another tutorial so if you want to be notified when it will be up you can subscribe to my blog and YouTube channel.
+Also, have a look at my Black and White Fine Art Tutorial for the image Fluid Time V that you can find on my YouTube channel.
+I’m preparing another tutorial so if you want to be notified when it will be up you can subscribe to my YouTube channel.